 Related job titles: Micropropagator

-What they do: Soil and other growing media are vital for food production, supporting plant and animal life and providing a foundation for building.
-A soil scientist provides information about the chemistry, biology and physics of the growing media to help with everything from landscape design to food production and environmental quality.
+What they do: Soil is vital for food production, supporting plant and animal life and providing a foundation for building.
+A soil scientist provides information about the chemistry, biology and physics of soils to help with everything from landscape design to food production and environmental quality.

 Career path: To become a soil scientist, you’ll need a degree in a science or science-related discipline such as agriculture, archaeology, biology, botany, chemistry, soil science etc. In the UK, the University of Aberdeen is currently the only institution offering an undergraduate degree programme in plant and soil science.